Collection of interviews by James D'Arc

-Tapes and transcripts of interviews conducted by James D'Arc during his time as curator at L. Tom Perry Special Collections at Brigham Young University in Provo, Utah.
-Interviewees include people involved in the film-making industry in southern Utah.
-Dated 1974-2008.
+Audiocassette recordings and transcripts of interviews conducted by James D'Arc during his time as Arts and Communications curator for the L. Tom Perry Special Collections at Brigham Young University in Provo, Utah.
+Interviewees include people involved in the film-making industry in the Western United States, particularly southern Utah.
+Dated 1975-2015.

 Conditions Governing Access

 Open for public research.

 It is the responsibility of the researcher to obtain any necessary copyright clearances.
 Permission to publish material from Collection of interviews by James D'Arc must be obtained from the Supervisor of Reference Services and/or the L. Tom Perry Special Collections Coordinating Committee.

 George E. White was born August 27, 1906.
 He grew up in Kansas.
 He was a rancher who lived in Moab.
 He was involved in westerns made in the surrounding area, and knew John Wayne personally.
 He was the founder and first president of the Moab Film Commission.
 He was married to Mary Esther White.
 George White passed away December 30, 2000 in San Juan, Utah.